osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

   You should install and configure your own development instance of the PI Connector Relay.
-During the development process, you will need to stop and re-start the PI Connector Relay process, manually delete cache files, and perform other actions which may prevent other data sources from sending data to the PI System.
+During the development process, you will need to stop and re-start the PI Connector Relay process, manually delete cache files, and perform other actions which may prevent other data sources from sending data to PI Server.
 For more information, see *PI Connector Relay* user manual.

-* PI System
+* PI Server

   You must have administrative access to the PI AF Server and PI Data Archive.
 While developing your OMF application, you will need to delete intermediate AF templates, elements, and PI points.
 For